timtro/glslView-nvim/README.md

 ## ⚙️ Configuration
   * Not yet implemented.
-  * The only configuration features planned will allow setting the executable file path for glslViewer—so no big rush.
+  * The only configuration features planned will allow setting the executable file path for glslViewer—so no big rush until someone tells me they need this.

 ## 💪 Usage
 Simply use the command `:GlslView` to open the current buffer in glslViewer.